macrobomaster/cv-yolov7/README.md

 Run `torch.cuda_is_available()` \
 If it returns `True`, it means CUDA is successfully install on your device with Pytorch.

+## Training with CPU
+If you need to train the model with your CPU, make sure you replace the loss.py under /utils by the py file under the loss-CPU-only.zip

 ## Training